 FL summary:

-Nokia mentioned that SRS priority enhancement was discussed in the SI, and suggest to consider it in the WI with the justication of latency.
+Nokia mentioned that SRS priority enhancement was discussed in the SI, and suggest to consider it in the WI with the justification of latency.
 Companies are encouraged to provide their view whether enhancements on SRS priority is in the WI scope.

 Round 1